Best Dallas High Schools

 |AP / IB||SAT||ACT|

 Similar Dallas area elementary schools and middle schools student performance ranked lists are available on these best DFW public elementary schools and best DFW public middle schools pages.
-Schools with the best kindergarten through grade12 student performance are identified on this best DFW public k-12 schools page and rankings for area school districts are shown on this best DFW school districts page.
+Rankings for area school districts are shown on this best DFW school districts page.

 Looking for the best real estate agent to assist you in buying a home in the Dallas suburbs?